abhisheklalwani/pytorch-CycleGAN-and-pix2pix/README.md

 We have majorly explored the conditional GAN architecture for this task, with a specific focus on Pix2Pix, given the easily expandable nature of the Pix2Pix architecture.

+We have also explored various inputs in this task, such as global color palettes as well as local color scribbles, which supplement our basic input of human-drawn sketches.
+We modify the basic pre-processing pipeline of the Pix2Pix to support these inputs.

 We have also focused on StyleGAN architecture, which we will document in a separate repository.

 ## Prerequisites